Word or Phrase | Explanation & Use |

 |

-Every day living/Activities of everyday living | These are programs/apps for working on everyday tasks such as planning recipes & shopping, working out money transactions, deciphering facial expressions
+Everyday living/Activities of everyday living | These are programs/apps for working on everyday tasks such as planning recipes & shopping, working out money transactions, deciphering facial expressions

 |

 Functional aids | These are programs/apps which help with everyday activities on a computer.
-For example: help with reading, help accessing websites, memory aids

 |